The best prepaid phone plans for Android users 2026

 Reasons to avoid

-Since US Mobile utilizes the networks of all of the 'Big Three' carriers, it lets you choose which base network you prefer for coverage.
+As US Mobile uses the networks of all the 'Big Three' carriers, it allows you to pick which base network you'd prefer for coverage.
 However, to get the most out of it, Verizon is the preferred choice.
-You get differing amounts of data and hotspot usage based on your choice.
-While US Mobile used to have a fully custom plan structure, its current unlimited plans are incredible when it comes to overall value.
+You do get differing amounts of data and hotspot usage based on your choice.
+While US Mobile used to come with a fully custom plan structure, its current unlimited plans are quite incredible when it comes to overall value.
 You can save even more when you bring over multiple lines.

 There's also a third 'Unlimited Flex' plan that effectively costs $17.50 per month, but it's available only as an annual option.
-US Mobile's 'By the Gig' feature allows you to get chunks of data which can be shared among devices across multiple lines and includes the price of first line as well.
+US Mobile's 'By the Gig' feature allows you to get chunks of data which can be shared among devices across multiple lines, and the cost also includes the price of the first line.

 Best for families